harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/quality-and-support-metrics.md

 ## Issue Hygiene Report

-The Issue Hygiene Report widget shows your overall hygiene score and individual scores for each hygiene category.
+The Issue Hygiene Report widget shows your overall hygiene score and individual scores for each [hygiene category](#hygiene-categories).
 Scores represent _hygiene misses_ in the designated time frame.
 A hygiene miss means that a ticket in your issue management system was missing an important field, failed to change status in a timely manner, or was assigned to an inactive user.
-Each hygiene miss is tallied against a score of 100.
-A score of 100 indicates that no tickets were submitted with missing hygiene points.

 <figure>